SpineEventEngine/documentation/_code/EMBEDDING.md

 1. Add a new snippet in the appropriate repository.
 2. Make sure it builds successfully: `./gradlew build`.
-3. Go to `SpineEventEngine/documentation` project and insert code embedding directives where needed.
+3. Go to the `SpineEventEngine/documentation` project and insert code embedding directives where needed.
-4. Navigate to `_code` directory.
+4. Navigate to the `_code` directory.
 5. Execute: `./embed-code -config-path="config-of-your-choice.yml" -mode="embed"`.

    For example: